DylanMoriarty/moriartynaps/app/_posts/0000-18-01-sweet-dreams.md

 {% include chapter2.html %}Write More
 {% include chapter3.html %}

 While the readership of this webzone will be exclusive to wanderlust twitter folks & my parents, I work at newspaper where the same can't be said.
-There's ample opportunity to do my own research and writing, but I'd like to be more confident in writing in general.
+There's ample opportunity to do my own research and writing, so I'd like to be more confident in writing in general.

 You only get good at a skill by doing, and so this is me publicly egging myself to write more. (\*_This also is me giving you permission to shame me if you see this blog-flower wilt from neglect over the course of many months._\*)